MasterAI-Inc/libauto/README.md

 Each of these servers has corresponding RCP clients that make their usages easy and transparent.
 See:
  - each client linked here

+## Connecting to Your Device

+You can either SSH into your device to gain command-line access (with `sudo`-powers), or you can access the Jupyter Notebook server (which runs by default in the background on every AutoAuto device), or you can use [AutoAuto Labs](https://labs.autoauto.ai/)'s programming interface (which is simple, yet pleasant to use).

+If you choose to SSH, you'll want to SSH into the account named `hacker`.
+I.e. Use the command: `ssh hacker@<ip_of_your_device>`.
+You must obtain your device's default password from [AutoAuto Labs](https://labs.autoauto.ai/autopair/) (from the "My Devices" page, you can view your device's "Info for Advanced Users").
+Every device has a different default system password.
+You are encouraged to change your device's system password (using the usual `passwd` command).

+If you choose to use Jupyter, connect to the Jupyter server running on your device on port 8888.
+I.e. You should navigate in your browser to `http://<ip_of_your_device>:8888/`.
+You must obtain the password for Jupyter from [AutoAuto Labs](https://labs.autoauto.ai/autopair/) (from the "My Devices" page, you can view your device's "Info for Advanced Users").
+Every device has a different Jupyter password.

 ## Examples